 The British and French offensive on the German-held territory around the river Somme in northern France in mid-1916 was intended to be a key breakthrough on the Western Front.
 Five months earlier, French and German forces had clashed around the medieval French fortress town of Verdun, 250 km south-east of the Somme.
 It became a war of attrition in which the Germans aimed to bleed the French dry.
 It became a war of attrition.
 Much blood was certainly being spilt, but neither side showed any signs of cracking.
 With French losses mounting, the British took charge of the plan to attack on the Somme to relieve pressure at Verdun.

 Meticulous planning – much of it the brainchild of British Commander-in-Chief Sir Douglas Haig – lay behind the Somme campaign.
 An intense week of shelling the German lines would destroy all forward German defences.
 Allied troops could then move across no-man’s-land and overrun the Germans.
 It was expected that the surprised Germans, exhausted from the week-long bombardment of their trenches and bunkers, would put up little fight.
 The Allies could then advance on the next line of trenches, with troops moving safely behind a curtain of artillery fire.
 With the German defence extended, a cavalry charge would eventually rupture the entire line.

 Over on the German side, the soldiers had retreated to their heavily fortified bunkers while the Allies lobbed 1.6 million shells at their positions.
 Some of the shells were duds and failed to explode – even today, French farmers unearth unexploded shells.
-Once the shelling stopped, the Germans simply emerged from their bunkers and took up position again behind their machine guns.
-And that is where they were as the whistle sounded for the British to 'go over the top' at 7.30 on the morning of 1 July 1916.
+When the shelling stopped, the Germans simply emerged from their bunkers and took up position again behind their machine guns.
+And that is where they were as the whistle sounded for the British to ‘go over the top’ at 7.30 on the morning of 1 July 1916.